-Postal Category 1 rates apply to career bargaining unit employees who are represented by the APWU (including IT/ASC, MDC, OS and NPPN employees) and NRLCA.
+Postal Category 1 rates apply to career bargaining unit employees who are represented by the following agreements: APWU, IT/AS, NALC, NPMHU, NPPN, NRLCA.

-Postal Category 2 rates apply to career bargaining unit employees who are represented by the NALC, NPMHU and PPO.
+Postal Category 2 rates apply to career bargaining unit employees who are represented by the following agreement: PPOA.